 - Cool and serve

 As with all of my recipes, I tested this one several times.
 Each time I test something, I make a very minor change, so that I can investigate how this single change impacts the recipe overall.
 For one of my test batches, I played with the amount of batter needed to make each doughnut.
-From that test I can tell you a couple of things.
-First, do not fill up the doughnut wells in your doughnut mold all the way.
+From that test, I can tell you a couple of things.
+First, do not fill up the donut wells in your donut mold all the way.
 Fill the wells around halfway with batter, and spread the batter evenly in each well.
 This batter will rise and the wells will be full when you are done baking.
 You’ll have perfect homemade doughnuts.

-I use silicon doughnut molds for this recipe and also to make my Paleo Bagel recipe.
+I use silicon doughnut molds for this Low-Carb Chocolate Donut recipe and also to make my Paleo Bagel recipe.
 The metal molds (which are unfortunately non-stick) do not work very well and everything I’ve baked in them is a total mess to remove.
 These donuts, however, pop right out of the silicone molds.